Sydney Riot of 1879: Background

-Cheating was a regular occurrence in 19th-century Australian cricket, and the inter-colonial rivalry was strong—the modern states of Australia were separate colonies until their federation in 1901.
+Cheating was a regular occurrence in 19th-century Australian cricket, and the intercolonial rivalry was strong—the modern states of Australia were separate colonies until their federation in 1901.
 As in real life, the sporting rivalry was at its most bitter between the two most populous and politically powerful colonies, New South Wales and Victoria.
 The endless dispute between the colonies over whether Sydney or Melbourne would be the capital of Australia eventually forced the compromise that saw the construction of Canberra midway between the two cities.
 With regards to sport, cricket administrators from both colonies sought to undermine their cross-border counterparts.
 On the field, matches were dominated by tit-for-tat throwing wars.
 Both colonies sought to stack their teams with players who either had borderline—and sometimes flagrantly—illegal bowling actions to use physical intimidation as a means of negating opposition batsmen.
 Gregory, whose action was regarded as highly dubious, was prominent in his New South Wales team pursuing a policy of condoning illegal bowling.
 It was amidst a background of inter-colonial rancour and a belligerent Australian sports culture that the riot broke out.

 Soon after Gregory's 1878 Australian team returned home, Lord Harris's Englishmen arrived.
 Australia won the first match, played at the Melbourne Cricket Ground, by 10 wickets.
 The match was later recognised as the third Test match in history.
 New South Wales paceman Fred Spofforth—nicknamed "The Demon" because of his ferocious pace—took 13 wickets in the match, including the first ever Test hat-trick.
 The next tour match was against New South Wales and started on 24 January at the Association Ground in Sydney.
 New South Wales won by five wickets, despite the absence of Spofforth—who withdrew from the home side after spraining his wrist the night before the start of the match— and Gregory, who had been dropped for missing a training session and failing to provide an explanation for his absence.